archaeojsc/SAA_2023_Limits_Arch_Inference/SAA_2023_Limits_Arch_Inference.md

     P(A|B) = P(A \ \text{and} \ B) \div P(B)
 \]

+[^fn15]: This is a logical assumption, "...since we do not expect to find different design elements in any instance than those that were applied by the prehistoric painter" [@Justeson1973, p.
+140].
+It is not a trivial one, though.
+It is conceivable that post-deposition processes might result in something that *appears* to be a design element, but is not in fact.
+While this scenario would be considered an effect of noise in the channel, its implications should also be considered in archaeological interpretations.

 This is known as the *conditional probability* of an event.
 In other words, it is the probability \(P\) of event \(A\) if we know event \(B\) has already happened (i.e., \(p(A|B)\) or "probability of \(A\) *given* \(B\)").
 This is equal to the probability that \(A\) and \(B\) occur together (\(P(A \ \text{and} \ B)\) or \(P(A \cup B)\)) divided by the probability that \(B\) happens (\(P(B)\)).
 This means, by this definition for conditional probability, that:

 \[